-AUDIT COMMITTEE Members David Wolf C+^ Guillermo (Bill) Martinez + Jason Martinez +^ David Reganato +^ Principal Functions Reviews and discusses with management and the independent auditors the integrity of our accounting policies, internal controls, financial statements, accounting and auditing processes and risk management compliance.
-Number of Meetings in 2022 8 Monitors and oversees our accounting, auditing and financial reporting processes generally, including the qualifications, independence and performance of the independent auditor.
+AODIT COMMITTEE Members Principal Functions David Wolf C+^ Jason Martinez +^ Jeannie Powers +^ David Reganato +^ Reviews and discusses with management and the independent auditors the integrity of our accounting policies, internal controls, financial statements, accounting and auditing processes and risk management compliance.
+Number of Meetings in 2023 8 Monitors and oversees our accounting, auditing and financial reporting processes generally, including the qualifications, independence and performance of the independent auditor.
 Monitors our compliance with legal and regulatory requirements.
+Monitors the Company's cybersecurity risk and readiness.
 Monitors compliance with the Company's Code of Business Conduct and Ethics.
 Establishes and oversees procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
 Reviews and approves related party transactions.
 Appoints, determines compensation, evaluates and terminates our independent auditors.
-Pre-approves audit and permissible non-audit services to be performed by the independent auditors.
+Pre-approves audit and permissible non -audit services to be performed by the independent auditors.
 Prepares the report required by the U.S. Securities and Exchange Commission (the "SEC"), for the inclusion in our annual proxy statement.
 Reviews and reassesses the adequacy of the Audit Committee charter on a periodic basis.
 Informs our independent auditors of the Audit Committee's understanding of significant relationships and transactions with related parties and review and discuss with our independent auditors the auditors' evaluation of our identification of, accounting for and disclosure of our relationships and transactions with related parties, including any significant matters arising from the audit regarding our relationships and transactions with related parties.

-C Committee Chairperson.
+C Committee Chair.